stanfordnmbl/osim-rl/docs/_docs/models/interface.md

 #### `reset(project = True)`

-Restart the enivironment to the initial state.
+Restart the environment to the initial state.
 Note that extra parameters can be available depending on the [environment](/docs/models/).

 The function returns: